RossMcMillan92/ITCSS-Sass-Structure/README.md

 ## 6. Components
 Chunks of UI styling go here.
 This section may grow quite large depending on the complexity of the site, therefore subfolders may be used to group certain files (**Note:** Caution should be exercised here as components should be modular enough to be reused throughout the site.
 Don't store something in a 'header' folder if it can also be used in the footer).
-A 'templates' folder may also be used to seperate page styling from other modules.
+A 'templates' folder might also be used to seperate page styling from other modules.

 Example Structure:
 ```